semgrep/semgrep-docs/docs/semgrep-app/notifications.md

 ### GitLab merge request comments

 Merge request comments are currently supported for gitlab.com users only.
-[Sign up for the GitLab beta](https://go.r2c.dev/join-gitlab-beta) if you have a self-hosted instance of GitLab and are interested in receiving MR comments.

 Automated comments on GitLab merge requests look like this: